kilobit/args/README.md

 ARGS
 ====

 A super simple argument processing library for Golang.
+This library was built out of curiosity and a desire for a simple argument library that doesn't impose structure on the calling application.

+With compliments to [spf13](https://spf13.com/) for [Cobra](https://github.com/spf13/cobra), a really great library.

 Status: In-Development